ImageMagick/Usage-Markdown/compare/index.md

 Text will have lots of small disconnected objects, generally grouped into horizontal lines.
 On the other hand, line drawings should have everything mostly connected together as a whole, and involving many different angles.

-Note that cartoon-like color images could also be turned into a line drawing for simpler image comparing, so a line drawing comparison method would be a useful thing to have.
+Note that cartoon-like color images could also be turned into a line drawing for simpler image comparison, so a line drawing comparison method would be a useful thing to have.
 Anyone?

 A line drawing image may also be better for matching images with shifted positions, and or rotations.